aam29dc/cxmatrix/README.md

 functions like matrix_inverse are slow solutions for large matrices, but I've kept them anyway, incase anyone wants to look at them.

 WIP: add array of matrices, multiply array of matrices, etc make lib work better for arrays of matrices.

+_saved_deprecated.c is a bunch of deleted/rewritten functions saved